-Does California’s new data privacy law apply to non-profits?
+California’s data privacy law and non-profits

 Analysis of the bill provided by the International Association of Privacy Professionals (IAPP) indicates the law is applicable to for-profits meeting certain criteria but is probably not applicable to non-profits.

 The law defines the term “business” as a for-profit legal entity that collects consumers’ personal information and does business in the state of California.
 For purposes of our analysis, we assume that this law does not apply to nonprofit entities, although that is not entirely clear from the definition.
 We also assume, consistent with well-established jurisprudence on long-arm jurisdiction, that “doing business” in California applies to companies that sell goods or services to California residents even if the business is not physically located in the state.

 Analysts from Proskauer Rose LLP are more definite that the bill is not applicable to nonprofits, stating:

 …not-for-profits, small companies, and/or those that do not traffic in large amounts of personal information, and do not share a brand with an affiliate who is covered by the Act, will not have to comply with the Act.

 The law does not apply to any business that doesn’t meet certain thresholds.
 According to IAPP, a business must meet at least one of the following criteria:

 - Have $25 million or more in annual revenue.

 - Possess the personal data of more than 50,000 “consumers, households, or devices”.